sebastianromerocruz/CS1134-data-structures-and-algorithms/lectures/07-sorting-algos/README.md

     return merged_list                           # Θ(1)
 ```

-Following the given code, Merge Sort proceeds as:
+Following the given code, merge sort proceeds as:

 1. **Check if the list is already sorted** (base case):
    - If `lst` has **0 or 1 elements**, return immediately.